 The Government is proposing to ban exclusivity clauses for low paid workers so they can do more than one job while a report from the Fabian Society warns that benefits reductions next year could significantly increase child poverty.

-The Government is to consult on proposed new measures to allow low paid workers to find new or additional work.
+The Government is to consult on proposed new measures to allow low paid workers to find new or additional work, and ban exclusivity contracts.

 The Government will consult on banning the use of exclusivity clauses in contracts, which prevent workers from taking on additional work with other employers.
 This would apply to a worker’s whose guaranteed weekly income is below the Lower Earnings Limit, currently £120 a week, affecting an estimated 1.8 million workers across the UK.
 Exclusivity clauses were banned for workers on zero hours contracts in 2015.